sophiayduan/clink/README.md

 # Clink

-A eink display powered by a USB or a AA battery that connects to WiFi.
+A eink display powered by a USB or a Lipo Battery connects to WiFi.
 Features:
-- Sensored touch buttons
-- LED illumination
+- Rotary encoder for navigation
 - USBC connection for data and power

 PCB: